Beijing – Xi’an – Chongqing – Yangtze Cruise – Yichang – Shanghai

 Morning visit to the Three Gorges Dam site.
 This is the largest hydroelectric dam in the world with a reservoir stretching hundreds of kilometres upstream.

-We disembark the ship at noon and travel to Wuhan by high-speed train (2 hours).
+We disembark the ship at noon and travel to Shanghai by high-speed train (6h 21m).
 Due to time constraint, we will not be able to have a proper lunch; instead, a lunch box would be provided for you to carry onto the train.

 With a population of 24 million (2015), Shanghai is China’s biggest city, which delights the visitor with its futuristic skyline and historical landmarks.
 Rapid economic growth in the past 30 years has again turned Shanghai into a leading global city with significant influence in commerce, culture, finance, media, fashion, technology and transport.